WwZzz/easyFL/README.md

 │  │  ├─ model                   //the corresponding model
 │  |  └─ core.py                 //the core supporting for the dataset
 │  ├─ ...
-│  └─ generator.py						//fedtask generator implementation
-├─ fedtask
+│  └─ toolkits.py						//the basic tools for generating federated dataset ├─ fedtask
 │  ├─ mnist_client100_dist0_beta0_noise0//IID(beta=0) MNIST for 100 clients with not predefined noise
 │  │  ├─ record							//record of result